bahaidev/textbrowser/README.md

         1. Auto-links by verse to relevant forums, wikis, blogs, or personal notes pertaining to a given verse; also Q&A and (federated) social media
+            1. Offers advantage of not needing to reinvent login control
             1. Built-in (including offline or only offline) note-taking (local/remote and wiki WYSIWYG with Git version control?);
                 modular loading of others' notes?
         1. Back-links for index entries (which needs its own JSON Schema-based project for the hierarchical representations (see [TEI](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/CO.html#CONOIX)